 With the new CA AB5 law, film crew have to be classified as employees not “independent contractors.”
 We used to have to pay more in taxes, and deal with dozens of 1099s.
 Now everything should be payroll so you’ll be filling out I-9 and w4 forms for each shoot (not a W9, that’s illegal)

 Here’s an 18-minute video on filling out a timecard.
 It’s long, but better than spending 18 minutes on set trying to figure it out.
 You always want to fill out your timecard - don’t leave it blank or turn it in without an end time.
-Production will tell you that’s fine, but that lets them ignore overtime, meal penalties, etc. In addition to taking photos, I’ll calculate each timecard with meal penalties and overtime, and double check that with my paystub.
+Production will tell you that’s fine, but that risks them ignoring overtime, meal penalties, etc. In addition to taking photos, I’ll calculate each timecard with meal penalties and overtime, and double check that with my paystub.
 I recently looked at how much I’d lose if I didn’t dummy check the numbers, and it averages out to about $500 every month.

 Call Sheets